top of page

 Code of Conduct

 LexArt is proud of its professional and congenial work environment and seeks to ensure that it remains pleasant for all who work here.
-Accordingly, LexArt strongly disapproves of and will not tolerate disrespectful or biased behavior, prejudice, sexual harassment or harassment based on race, color, national origin, citizenship status, creed, age, sex (including pregnancy, childbirth or related medical conditions), marital status, religion, disability, sexual orientation, veteran status and any other status protected by federal, state or local law.
+Accordingly, LexArt strongly disapproves of and will not tolerate disrespectful or biased behavior, prejudice, sexual harassment, or harassment based on race, color, national origin, citizenship status, creed, age, sex (including pregnancy, childbirth, or related medical conditions), marital status, religion, disability, sexual orientation, veteran status and any other status protected by federal, state or local law.

-Board members, employees, members, studio users, volunteers and students are expected to conduct themselves in a manner that is free of bias, prejudice, discrimination, and harassment at all times.
+All board members, employees, members, studio users, volunteers and students, are expected to conduct themselves in a manner that is free of bias, prejudice, discrimination, and harassment at all times.
 The Code of Conduct is about helping us all to be responsible members of the LexArt community and committing to treating each other well.
-We make this commitment together and must support this commitment with our actions.
+We all make this commitment together and must support this commitment with our actions.

-• Behavior directed towards another individual, that is disrespectful or injurious of any kind as defined by the recipient or witnessed by another, including bullying, sexual harassment, racism, homophobia, use of inappropriate language, and all types of discrimination.
+• Behavior directed towards another individual, that is disrespectful or injurious of any kind as defined by the recipient or witnessed by another, including bullying, sexual harassment, racism, homophobia, use of inappropriate language, and any and all types of discrimination.

-• Handling of other people’s belongings, tools, or artwork without express consent.
+• Handling of other people’s belongings, tools or artwork without express consent.

 Investigation of Complaints

-LexArt will investigate all complaints of harassment, discrimination, or other objectionable conduct thoroughly and promptly, as appropriate to the nature and particulars of the complaint.
-LexArt will keep complaints, and the terms of their resolution confidential to the fullest extent possible.
 If an investigation leads to a determination that an individual engaged in conduct in violation of LexArt policies, LexArt will take appropriate, corrective action against the offending party, up to and including immediate termination of employment, membership, studio use or class participation.

 Conduct Expected in LexArt Studios

 LexArt is a community of makers.
 Our studios are shared workspaces that must be operated cooperatively to be successful.
 Studio users share the same workspace, storage space, materials, tools and equipment, and studios are utilized as makers’ spaces, classrooms, and meeting rooms.
 This is only possible when all users work cooperatively, respectfully and follow prescribed guidelines.
-Our modest user fees are possible because all users support and contribute to the operations of the facility.
+Our modest user fees are possible because all users support and contribute to the operations and maintenance of the facility.

 Studio users must adhere to published safety protocols, maintain logs of studio use (sign in and out), report any supply outages or equipment issues, and clean tools, equipment, and their workspace after each use.
 Users must be mindful and respectful of the studio manager, students, and other users.
 Handling others’ belongings without consent is not permissible.
 The studios are not available to users during scheduled class or event time without express consent of the studio manager and the instructor.
 It is the user’s responsibility to check studio calendars for scheduled activities.